 I can either give Crimson Desert the same score because I didn't ding DD2 two years ago, or I can learn from what I got wrong and judge the game's performance accordingly.

 This review reads more like an 8 than a 6.
 Also, I have to disagree about graphics on base PS5.
 I’ve been playing in quality mode and it looks absolutely fine to me.
 I would suggest turning off motion blur and depth of field in the options.
-Also, turning up camera acceleration helps it make feel more snappy.
+Also, turning up camera speed and acceleration helps it make feel more snappy.
 Have only put in around 8-10 hours so far (damn you work! lol) and am still in the starting area of Hernand, but I’m loving it.

 @lazarus11 I’ll be all over YouTube for beginner tips and how-tos.
 Already watched z few so I’m hoping it won’t quite be the disaster I think it might.
 Just dreading the bosses… I hate bosses.